 - Rotate the filter to get rid of unwanted wavelengths and prevent them from hitting your camera sensors.

-- Make sure to check the angle between the subjects your the light source.
+- Make sure to check the angle between the subjects of your light source.

 - Set your lens at an angle of 90 degrees.
 But if you think you can yield better results with a different angle, don’t hesitate to change the angle.